standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “I don’t suppose wives ought to talk at all in their husbands’ presence,” said Herrick.

-{109}“Civilized countries are so artificial,” said Emily.
+“Civilized countries are so artificial,” said Emily.
 “But you should not speak true words in jest, Nicholas.
 It is not open of you.”